ItsSamyaTheBest/once-upon-a-time/Story.md

 She told her mom what happened, crying she was saying sorry that she ruined dessert.
 Her mom comforted her and told that it was ok and that we can make another dessert with the other stuff.
-So her and her mom baked together and had fun
+So her and her mom baked together and had fun they ate and had full bellys all night long